Gurochka/CountDownTimer/README.md

 # CountDownTimer

 ### Running demo, source files, etc..
 There is a demo version located at the `/src` folder.
 Just run `index.html` file in your browser.
+The example of using CoundDownTimer widget is at `/src/index.js` file.
 There are two buttons - the first one is custom, and it's hidden at the start.
 The second one is a default button which is visible at the start (a green one).
 Both of them shouldn't work right now because of the wrong `post_url` option.
 Please, change this option, and provide the `timer_url` option as well.

 The source file is located at `src/countdowntimer.js`.
 You can use the next gulp tasks, also:

 - `gulp js` (or `npm run js`) - creates a file with help of Babel compiler.
 Use this file if you don't use Babel for your project.
-The destination file is `/dist/countdowntimer.js`
+The destination file will be `/dist/countdowntimer.js`

 - `gulp compress` (or `npm run compress`) - creates a minified version of `/dist/countdowntimer.js`.
-The destination file is located at `/dist/countdowntimer-min.js`
+The destination file will be `/dist/countdowntimer-min.js`

 ### Available Widget options:
 **customElement: DOMNode** - define your own submit button element instead of .countdowntimer.
 The element has to contain at least one button with type 'submit'